 Examples: Please see the W.K.
 Kellogg Foundation Logic Model Development Guide and COA Accreditation's PQI Tool Kit for more information on developing and using program logic models.

-Examples: Information that may be used to inform the development of the program logic model includes, but is not limited to:

-needs assessments and periodic reassessments;
+Examples: Information that may be used to inform the development of the program logic model includes, but is not limited to (a) characteristics of the service population; (b) needs assessments and periodic reassessments; and (c) the best available evidence of service effectiveness.

-risks assessments conducted for specific interventions; and

-the best available evidence of service effectiveness.

 Examples: YIL services can address the attainment of foundational, short-term, achievable outcomes that lay the groundwork for longer-term positive outcomes.
 Depending on age, time in the program, and other factors, outcomes such as school graduation or training completion can either be immediate or can begin with improving on test scores or reading at or above grade level.
 Steps toward achieving economic self-sufficiency can include achieving such financial growth goals as completing a financial education program, understanding and obtaining a good credit rating, or building a savings account.

 YIL 1.02: Person-Centered Logic Model